datarhei/gosrt/README.md

 # Requirements

-A go version of 1.16+ is required.
+A Go version of 1.16+ is required.

 # Installation